 Having an insurance plan is a lifesaver for health emergencies even for dogs.
-A Dog insurance plan pays you back money spent on medical expenses.
+A Dog insurance plan pays you back the money spent on medical expenses.
 However, care should be taken in selecting the insurance plans.
+Pet insurance is the perfect way to reduce the cost of treatment for a sick or injured pet.
+It costs a few hundred dollars annually, which is typically in installments per month for most pet health insurance plans.
+After paying, you can be reimbursed for most medical costs although it does not cover all.

 Pet Health Insurance Explained

-Pet insurance is the perfect way to reduce cost on treatment for a sick or injured pet.
-It costs a few hundred dollars annually, which is typically in instalments per month for most pet health insurance plans.
-After paying, you can be reimbursed for most medical costs although it does not cover all.
 It works almost like regular health insurance, the policyholder pays the whole bill out of the pocket first, and then the insurance company reimburses after a claim is made.
-The payment structure is clearly the same however.
-Older dogs and larger breeds typically carry higher costs because large breeds tend to have more issues with their joints, ligaments and bones as a result of their weight.
+The payment structure is clearly the same, however.
+Older dogs and larger breeds typically carry higher costs because large breeds tend to have more issues with their joints, ligaments, and bones as a result of their weight.
 Older dogs also tend to be sicker as physical complications arise with age.

-Most Insurers basically do not cover pre-existing issues, that is, issues the per had before you obtained the insurance plan, however some would handle certain kinds of pre-existing illnesses.
-Therefore, it may be too late to get an insurance for a dog thatis already really sick since most insurers would not cover for it.
+Most Insurers basically do not cover pre-existing issues, that is, issues the per had before you obtained the insurance plan, however, some would handle certain kinds of pre-existing illnesses.
+Therefore, it may be too late to get insurance for a dog that’s already really sick since most insurers would not cover for it.

 How Pet Insurance Works